Hi-Angel/notes-backup/file-systems.md

 ## Root OverlayFS

 It seems to be pretty complex.
 On Ubuntu at least there's a package `overlayroot` which need to be configured after its installation, best to use something like this.

+# General concepts

+* Scrubbing: a full rescan of a RAID array, may be done to e.g. check consistency of the data.

 # References